Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Estimation of the limit set

 \subsection{Framework for modelling the boundary set $G$}

-We require the variables $(X_1,X_2)$ to have exponential margins, which can be achieved in practice by applying rank and probability integral transforms to each variable.
+For inference, we require the variables $(X_1,X_2)$ to have Exponential margins, which can be achieved in practice by applying rank and probability integral transforms to each variable.
 Suppose we have $n$ observations of the random variables $Y_i$, $i=1,2$, denoted by $y_{i,1},\dots,y_{i,n}$.
-The approximate transformation to observations of $X_i$ with exponential margins is given by
+The approximate transformation to observations of $X_i$ with Exponential margins is given by

-for $i=1,2$ and $j=1,\dots,n$; an alternative version of this transformation with a parametric form for the tail is detailed in \cite{ColesAndTawn1991}.
+for $i=1,2$ and $j=1,\dots,n$.
+An alternative version of this transformation with a parametric form for the tail is detailed in \cite{ColesAndTawn1991}; this ultimately allows for marginal extrapolation on the original scale of the data, but where such extrapolation is not required (such as in our setting), the rank transform can lead to more robust estimates.
 Applying transformation~\eqref{eqn:rankTransform} as a preliminary step allows us to focus on estimating the extremal dependence features.
-We consider $(X_1,X_2)$ in terms of the pseudo-polar coordinates $(R,W)$, with